 Conferred by the nursing faculty upon the graduating student with the highest overall grade point average.

 - Nursing Leadership Award

-Conferred by the Nursing department faculty upon the graduating student who has demonstrated service to the students and faculty of the program in Nursing and to the NYIT community to large.
+Conferred by nursing department faculty upon a graduating student who has demonstrated service to the students and faculty of the program in Nursing and to the New York Tech community to large.